An introduction to bdelloid rotifers and their study

 Admittedly, bdelloids are difficult to study.
 The identification of almost all species requires that the animal be alive and active with its corona unfolded.
 But active bdelloids are often unruly and hence difficult to follow under the microscope, especially at high magnifications necessary to examine taxonomically significant body parts.
 At the same time, even the slightest disturbance may cause them to contract their bodies into unidentifiable balls and to remain so for frustratingly long periods.
 To make matters worse, there are no readily available reagents that can be used to anesthetize them and, until recently, there was no satisfactory method to preserve their bodies extended.

 Needless to say, these challenges have been readily accepted and overcome by many microscopists over the years.
 Two pioneering rotiferologists of the early 20th century, James Murray (1865–1914) and David Bryce (1853–1934) were both amateur members of the Quekett Microscopical Club.
 The numbers of bdelloid species Murray and Bryce described add up to about 30% of the current total of about 400.

-We hope that this brief guide will increase interest in these animals that certainly deserve more attention from microscopists.
+I hope that this brief guide will increase interest in these animals that certainly deserve more attention from microscopists.